nalgeon/codapi-js/docs/browser-only.md

 # In-browser playgrounds

-Most playgrounds (like Go or PostgreSQL) run code on the Codapi server.
+Most playgrounds (like Go or MongoDB) run code on the Codapi server.

 But there are some playgrounds that work completely in the browser, no Codapi server required.